g012/l65/README.md

 l65 is a 6502 assembler, with libraries for Atari 2600 VCS and NES.

-lz80 is a Z80 assembler, with libraries for Game Boy SM83, ZX Spectrum, and Amstrad CPC.
+lz80 is a Z80 assembler, with libraries for Game Boy SM83, ZX Spectrum, Amstrad CPC, and Sharp MZ-700.

 l7801 is a NEC µPD7801 assembler, with samples for Super Cassette Vision, created and maintained by [@MooZ] (https://github.com/BlockoS).